 - Also used for comedy in the Woody Woodpecker short "Witch Crafty."
 An elderly red haired witch hikes up her skirt to reveal her left leg that is quite shapely, to the effect that it causes a member of the audience to whistle.
 Later on she reveals her right leg which is really lumpy and disgusting.

-- While all the females in the My Little Pony: Equestria Girls franchise is quite leggy (mostly due to art style), an odd case can be seen with the native human Twilight Sparkle in My Little Pony: Equestria Girls – Friendship Games.
+- While all the females in the My Little Pony: Equestria Girls franchise are quite leggy (mostly due to art style), an odd case can be seen with the native human Twilight Sparkle in My Little Pony: Equestria Girls – Friendship Games.
 Not even her Equestria counterpart has the kind of legs she has.
 The human versions of Celestia and Luna have ridiculously long legs which not even suit pants can disguise.